MrSpidercat/loyal-mc-site/docs/shop/index.md

-# Support Us
+# Donate
-When you donate to us, you are awarded with a rank that corresponds to the amount donated.
-Each tier will award you with perks (that do not provide a competitive advantage) not available to non-donating players.
+When you donate you're given a tier rank corresponding to the total amount donated.
+Each tier provides cosmetic perks not available to non-donating players.

 ### **Tier 1** [I] ($2 USD)